sarakhalili/sarakhalili/README.md

-- 👋 Hi, I’m @sarakhalili
+- 👋 Hi, I’m sara khaliliPicha
-- 👀 I’m interested in Computer Vision and Machine Learning in Healthcare systems.
+- 👀 I’m interested in designing and developing "Intelligent Interactive Systems" in Healthcare systems.
-- 🌱 I’m currently working on Nonlinear and Chaotic Systems and Signals.
+- 🌱 I’m currently working on "Chronic Pain Management" with a focus on Personalized Interactive Systems.
-- 💞️ I’m looking to collaborate on Computer Vision projects in biomedical engineering and I'm deeply enthusiastic about learning more about Neuroscience.
+- 💞️ I’m looking to collaborate on Mobile App Development projects using React Native and I'm deeply enthusiastic about learning more about AI.
 - 📫 How to reach me: sarahkhalili89@gmail.com

 <!---